Notobor Notout

 Notobor Notout is a Bengali comedy drama film directed by Amit Sengupta and screenplayed by Kamaleshwar Mukherjee.
 This film was released on 12 November 2010.

 Plot

 Notobor, a typical Bengali youngman wants to be a poet.
 Without getting appreciation he becomes frustrated.
-One night he dreams Rabindranath Tagore.
-The great poet grants a wish of Notobor and turns him a talented poet for a limited period.
-Now by this poetic power he tries to impress Mistu, his crush.
+One night he dreams of Rabindranath Tagore.
+The great poet grants the wish of Notobor and turns him into a talented poet for a limited period.
+By this poetic power he tries to impress Mistu, his crush.